martoe/gradle-svntools-plugin/README.md

     * **info.trunk** "true" if the SVN URL refers to a trunk
     * **info.branch** "true" if the SVN URL refers to a branch
     * **info.tag** "true" if the SVN URL refers to a tag

+Note: The `svntools.info` object assumes that the current Gradle project has been checked out from SVN.
+To retrieve information about other SVN files or workspaces, use the "SvnInfo" task below.

 ### Example